 Whether you specialize in aircraft components, avionics, or full-flight simulators, you face the same two principal challenges as any other exhibitor:

-1. Providing crucial context to passersby.
+1. Providing crucial context to people coming in cold.

 2. Bringing a highly technical product to life in a visually enticing manner.